ankerapp/anker-app/README.md

 links to have drop-down content or want some widgets e.g. embedding video, Fundme widget, buymeacoffee etc.

+> **Note**
-> **Note:** You don't have to have separate CSS and JS files.
-You can merge Ankers CSS and JS files with your own after bundling or bundle it with your main CSS and JS code.
+> You don't have to have separate CSS and JS files.
+You can merge Anker's CSS and JS files with your own after bundling or bundle it with your main CSS and JS code.

 ### Deployment <a name="deployment"></a>
 How do you wanna deploy it is up to you.
 If you want to use Anker as your